Bornstringed Studio Policies

 I am more than happy to talk to you about instruments and help you find the right one for your student, your family, and your wallet.
 Just know that this is all part of being a musician.

 Students should realize that a huge part of being a musician is playing in front of people.
 There will be various opportunities throughout the season to perform.
-We usually have a recital in December and in June, though that might be a little different this year.
-(Bear with me.)
-There are coffeehouses every month at Sanctuary that I'll be using as another opportunity for some students to practice playing in front of an audience.
+We usually have a recital in December and in June and there are coffeehouses every month at Sanctuary that I'll be using as another opportunity for some students to practice playing in front of an audience.
 Please be open to these opportunities and help your nervous students realize that music brings joy to people, that nobody will be judging them, and that the more they play for people the easier it will get.

-- Please come up the ramp and use the front door.
+- Sarah teaches in her home (175 Plain St in Marshfield).
+It's a grey house with a ramp outside.
+Please come up the ramp and use the front door.
 Don't worry about knocking when you arrive - I'm probably finishing up with a student.
 Just come in and have a seat in the living room, immediately to the right as you enter.

 - Feel free to stay for your student's lesson if you'd like.
 Most lessons are at the piano in the living room.
 A few happen in my studio down the hall to the left of the front door.
 You can feel free to hang out in the living room or leave and come back later.
 Just try to be punctual - there's probably a lesson right after your student's.